iKineticate/AHK-ChangeIcon/README-en_US.md

 *  Run the shortcut
 *  Change the shortcut icon
 *  Restore the default icon for the shortcut
+*  Open the shortcut target directory
 *  Rename the shortcut
-*  Open the shortcut target directory
-*  Adds the non-desktop shortcut to the current user's desktop
+*  Adds the non-desktop shortcut to the desktop
-*  Supports viewing and copying attributes of shortcuts
+*  View and copy the properties of shortcuts

 ![image](https://github.com/iKineticate/AHK-ChangeIcon/blob/main/Introduction/menu.jpg)